smashtestio/smashtest/CONTRIBUTING.md

 ## Running Smashtest locally

 1. Clone the project with `git clone https://github.com/smashtestio/smashtest.git`
-2. In the top project directory, run `./src/cli.js` where you'd normally run `smashtest`.
+2. In the top project directory, run `node ./src/cli.js` where you'd normally run `smashtest`.
 This will run your local code instead of the regular Smashtest.

 ## Testing Smashtest locally